Pamela Smart: Imprisonment

 Smart is serving her life sentence at the maximum-security Bedford Hills Correctional Facility for Women in Westchester County, New York, where she was transferred in 1993 from the New Hampshire State Prison for Women in Goffstown.
 At the time, New Hampshire officials said the transfer was for unspecified "security reasons."
 Co-defendants William Flynn and Patrick Randall were also transferred out-of-state, in both cases to the Maine State Prison in Warren, Maine.

 The specific reasons for Smart's transfer are unclear.
 In 2007, a senior assistant in the state attorney general's office told the Keene State Equinox that Smart was transferred due to discipline problems.
 While she had accrued 22 disciplinary reports, all but two of them were for minor offenses.
 Deputy Compact Administrator Denise Heath claimed that at the time, there were fears that the State Prison for Women was not suitable for a high-profile inmate like Smart, and that it would be too easy for someone to break her out.
 However, New Hampshire has never had a formal transfer agreement with New York; Heath believed the transfer was a "commissioner to commissioner" arrangement.
 Smart's family maintains they were never informed of the transfer.

-Although she maintains her innocence, Smart has conceded that her husband would still be alive if she had not had what she continues to describe as an "affair" with Flynn, a minor.
+Although she maintained her innocence, Smart conceded that her husband would still be alive if she had not had an affair with Flynn, a minor.
 While in prison, Smart has tutored other inmates and has completed two master's degrees with concentrations in literature and legal studies from Mercy College, which were paid for with private funds from Mercy College.
 Smart became a member of the National Organization for Women, campaigning for rights for women in prison.